liiamj234/ai-research-assistant/README.md

 Install the missing package:

     python -m pip install python-dotenv

 ### 429 insufficient_quota

 This means the OpenAI API account does not currently have available billing quota or credits.

-Fix it by checking your OpenAI API billing settings and making sure the API key belongs to a funded project.
+To resolve this, check the OpenAI API billing settings and confirm that the API key belongs to a project with available usage.

 ---

 ## Future Improvements

-Possible future additions:
+Planned or possible future improvements include:

-- Export report to PDF
+- Export reports to PDF
-- Export report to Word document
+- Export reports to Word documents
 - Save generated reports
+- Add citation formatting
+- Add APA, IEEE, and Harvard reference styles
 - Add real academic database search
-- Add citation formatting such as APA, IEEE, or Harvard
 - Add user authentication
+- Add report history
-- Deploy online using Render, Railway, or Vercel
+- Deploy the application online

 ---

 ## License

-This project is for educational and research-assistance purposes.
+This project is for educational, research-assistance, and portfolio demonstration purposes.